 For such an infamous gemstone, you may be surprised to learn that the Black Prince’s Ruby isn't a Ruby at all – it is a fine red Spinel!
 This lends the stone its nickname, ‘The Great Imposter’, but while it’s not the gem it purports to be, it is still a remarkably impressive stone.

 It’s believed to be one of the biggest uncut Spinels in the world, although it has been well polished in lieu of a ‘proper’ cut.
-With such a rich glowing deep red colour, it’s easy to understand the error, especially as Spinel and Ruby weren’t identifiable as separate stones until 1783.
+With such a rich glowing deep red color, it’s easy to understand the error, especially as Spinel and Ruby weren’t identifiable as separate stones until 1783.

 It is thought that the gem originated from somewhere in present-day Tajikistan, an area historically known as Badakhshan.
 In the 14th century, in what is modern-day Spain, the neighbouring territories of Castile and Granada were at war, and Don Pedro the Cruel, ruler of Castile, was winning.
 The Sultan of Granada, Prince Abu Sa’id, sought to surrender to Don Pedro and Don Pedro is said to have welcomed him to Seville, the seat of Castile.
 When the Granadian party arrived, Don Pedro had the prince’s servants killed and is said to have murdered Abu Sa’id himself, earning him his ‘cruel’ moniker.
 On searching the body of the Sultan, Don Pedro found the peerless ‘Ruby’ and kept it for himself.